clausejs/clausejs/README.md

 ### Project status
 - Alpha.
-Feedback and feature suggestions [are welcome](/../../issues/).
+Each new version is subject to constant change based on [bug reports and feature suggestions](/../../issues/).

 ### Installation